 We perform three simulations.
 In the first, the rate of energy saving technical progress equals the average historical value obtained in the estimate, and we introduce the carbon tax proposed in the Quinet report.
 It shows that this tax path is far from sufficient to reduce $CO_2$ emissions by a factor of four at a forty-year horizon.
 It only yields a 25% reduction in emissions.
-Hence, we conclude that in large applied models there are more substitution possibilities and/or more energy-saving technical progress than in our model.
+Hence, we conclude that in large applied models there are more substitution possibilities and/or more energysaving technical progress than in our model.
 In the second simulation, we determine what the magnitude of an oil shock would have to be in order to reach the same level of reductions as with the tax, and compare the consequences of this oil shock to those of the carbon tax.
 In the last simulation, we increase exogenously the rate of fossil energy-saving technical progress sufficiently to reduce emissions by a factor of four with the carbon tax recommended in the Quinet report.
-The rate of fossil energy-saving technical progress rate is costless, and does not occur at the expense of the other rate of technical progress in the model, the labor-saving technical progress.
+The rate of fossil energy-saving technical progress must be greatly (unreasonably) increased to reach Factor 4.
+This exercise remains unsatisfactory since this increase in the technical progress rate is costless, and does not occur at the expense of the other rate of technical progress in the model, the labor-saving technical progress.